How to Create Profitable Facebook Catalog Ads [Setup + 2026 Examples]

 Segment your audiences based on time since their last interaction.
 This lets you adjust bids, control ad delivery timing, and measure performance by audience segment.
 For example, you might bid higher on people who added to cart yesterday than on those who did so a month ago.

-Changes to audience targeting in Advantage+ catalog ads in 2025
+Recent changes to audience targeting in Advantage+ catalog ads

 If you've used Advantage+ catalog ads with the sales objective, you may have noticed a recent change; audience types are no longer available.